pliniker/mo-gc/doc/Project-RFC.md

 of bugs common to C/C++ by default.

 With the brilliant, notable exception of Rust, a garbage collector is an essential luxury for most styles of programming.
-But how memory is managed in a language can be an asset or a liability that becomes so intertwined with the language semantics itself that it can even become impossible to modernize years later.
+But how memory is managed in a language can be an asset or a liability that becomes so intertwined with the language semantics itself that it can become a huge undertaking to modernize years later.

 With that in mind, this GC is designed from the ground up to be concurrent and never stop the world.
 The caveat is that data structures